 DANIELLE: I want to print that on a pillow.

 JENNY: It can be powerful to ask yourself, OK, what if there is no higher power?
-What if there is absolutely no one, no deity who cares if I exist or not exist?
+What if there is absolutely no one, no deity who cares if I exist or don’t exist?
 What if there is absolutely no reason or purpose for why I was put on this earth?
 Would I still want to be a more loving person and want the world to be full of more compassion, more kindness, more beauty?
 I’ll answer for myself, and the answer is yes, yes, YES. ♦